-Andrei Iancu, Under Secretary of Commerce for Intellectual Property and Director of the U.S. Patent ad Trade Office, hosted an intimate lunch with diplomats and leadership from the Institute for Educations at USPTO headquarters in Alexandria, Virginia.
-Director of the U.S. Patent and Trade Office, hosted an intimate lunch with diplomats and leadership from the Institute for Education at USPTO headquarters in Alexandria, Virginia.
+Andrei Iancu, Under Secretary of Commerce for Intellectual Property and Director of the U.S. Patent and Trademark Office, hosted a lunch with diplomats and leadership from the Institute for Education at USPTO headquarters in Alexandria, Virginia.

 Led by CEO Coach Kathy Kemper and IFE Steward the Hon.
 Dr. R. David Edelman, the event included H.E.
 Emily Margarethe Haber of Germany, H.E.
 Erzhan Kazykhanov of Kazakhstan, H.E.
-Nersesyan of Armenia H.E.
-Jonaton Vseviov of Estonia, and H.E.
-Stanislav Vidovic of Slovenia, who also heard from Laura Peter, Deputy Under Secretary of Commerce for Intellectual Property and Deputy Director USPTO.
+Nersesyan of Armenia, H.E.
+Jonatan Vseviov of Estonia, and H.E.
+Stanislav Vidovic of Slovenia, who also heard from Laura Peter, Deputy Under Secretary of Commerce for Intellectual Property and Deputy Director of the USPTO.

-Participants noted that Undersecretary Inacu serves in a role that is among the most storied and distinguished in the U.S. government, with Thomas Jefferson once serving as the nation’s Patent Office director, and the United States’ first patent in 1790 for fertilizer signed by President George Washington himself.
+Participants noted that Under Secretary Iancu serves in a role that is among the most storied and distinguished in the U.S. government, with Thomas Jefferson once serving as the nation’s Patent Office director, and the United States’ first patent in 1790 for fertilizer signed by President George Washington himself.

 Also discussed was the key role that the USPTO and the American innovation community can play in encouraging a more diverse set of inventors and business leaders in and around science, technology, and engineering — all vital to the future of the global economy.